The History of ...

 Denby Uttley Shield -Awarded for the best illuminated boat on the Illuminated Boat Cruise

-Windlass Trophy -awarded to the boat negotiating the greatest number of locks in a year
+Windlass Trophy -awarded to the boat negotiating the greatest number of locks during the year

-There is also a Photographic Competition with prizes awarded for the best photographs taken throughout the year
+Chairman's Photographic Competition -with prizes awarded for the best photographs taken throughout the year

 In addition to the above there also the following...

-Three Hundred Mile Plaque -awarded to members who have cruised over three Hundred miles off the Bridgewater Canal in a season
+Three Hundred Mile Plaque -awarded to members who have cruised over three Hundred miles off the Bridgewater Canal during the year

 Brass Monkey Cruise Plaques -for boats taking part in the Brass Monkey Cruise usually held on Boxing Day

-These awards are presented to the qualifying and deserving recipients at the Annual General Meeting in February.
+These awards are presented to the qualifying and deserving recipients at the Annual Dinner Dance and Annual General Meeting every February

 A "rescued" bridge plaque attached to the outside wall of the Clubhouse